 Garage sales and estate sales may also yield some finds.
 At garage sales you’re likely to find little more than a seller’s recent plate(s) from their car.
 Estate sales have more potential to yield a real treasure—as the lot likely includes items from a senior, the potential for an older plate is greater, and depending on who’s administering the sale the price may be lower than found anywhere else.

 The rules with junkyards vary from state to state.
 In California, Oregon, Washington and Wisconsin, for example, plates absolutely cannot leave the yard.
-But in recent years I’ve had success in Idaho, Montana, Arkansas, Missouri, and Georgia.
+But in recent years I’ve had success in Idaho, Montana, Arkansas, Indiana, Missouri, and Georgia.
 Even in states where it is limited or not allowed, there may be a pile of plates lying around you can sort through or have.
 Generally speaking, leave plates which are not expired.
 The yard manager will likely ask you not to take these, or require the sticker be removed if you do want them.

 If you live in or travel to a state which allows for it, bring a few screwdrivers and a wrench.
 Check in with the office first and explain that you are a collector.
 Due to increasing insurance regulations, it is more difficult than in days past to gain entry, but it’s always okay to ask.
 If they don’t charge anything for the plates, double check or offer, say, $1 a plate.
 Such acts put yourself and other collectors in a respectable light.
 In any case, thank them for the opportunity and treat the yard with respect.
 Even if it’s full of junky cars, it’s still a place of business.